oroinc/documentation/management_console/system/user_management/index.rst

 The hierarchy within the administrative structure is broken down into the user, user group, business unit and organization elements:

 * **Users** --- The lowest element of the administrative structure.
 This is a person, a group of people or a third party system with a specific set of credentials (login and password).
-Any number of users can be created within one |oro_application| system.
+Any number of users can be created within one Oro instance.

 * **User Groups** --- A group of users, created in consideration of an administrative structure or regardless of it (for example, all users born in February or all the users invited to a specific meeting).
 A user group may be used in the system as a single aggregating :ref:`entity <entities-management>`.